VISIT DAMASCUS, VA

 A fishing destination in its own right, Damascus, Virginia sits at the confluence of Whitetop Laurel, Tennessee Laurel, and Beaverdam Creeks, which form Laurel Creek for a short distance and then join the South Fork of the Holston River just outside of town limits.
 Fishing options around Damascus cover a wide range, from roadside to remote.

 Wheelchair accessible fishing can be found at several locations.
 In downtown Damascus, check out Laurel Creek Park, the home of the Damascus Farmers Market.
-Find several wheelchair accessible fishing platforms on the Creek Junction Accessible Fishing Trail along Whitetop Laurel and adjacent to the Virginia Creeper Trail at its Creek Junction trailhead.
+Find several wheelchair accessible fishing platforms on the Creek Junction Accessible Fishing Trail along Whitetop Laurel and adjacent to the Virginia Creeper Trail at its Creek Junction trailhead (Note: The Creek Junction area was damaged by Hurricane Helene in Fall 2024 and is undergoing repairs.).
 Beartree Lake is wheelchair accessible with fishing platforms and a paved trail along half of the 14-acre lake.

 Depending on where you go, fishing near Damascus may require a freshwater fishing license, national forest permit, and trout license for Virginia and/or Tennessee.
 Fishing licenses may be purchased online or in person.